 We respect that every family has a different situation when it comes to their budget.
 We hope you’ll consider making a contribution no matter what dollar amount you are able to give.

 I thought Runnymede was a well-funded TDSB school and didn’t need extra money.
 Why are you asking parents for money?

 The media has repeatedly positioned schools as “have” and ‘have not” for some time, however this just doesn’t ring true.
 All schools have needs that are not being met by the current funding formula.
 Runnymede administration is allocated $150,000 annually to run the school (down over $100,000 from a few years ago).
 For the last 20 years Parent Council has been fundraising approximately $60,000-$80,000 per year to enhance school resources and programming.
 The Runnymede you know today is a direct result of continual parent fundraising to boost the school’s budget.
 Without these funds some school programs simply wouldn’t exist.

 How do our fundraising numbers compare to other schools in this area, in the city, and in this demographic?

 The overall average raised by TDSB schools is $150 per student per year.
 This includes extra TDSB funding allocated to schools in low-income areas.
 Most of the public schools in our Ward 7 area fundraise this amount annually.
 The top fundraising TDSB schools raise an average of $500 per student per year.
 The lowest fundraising TDSB schools raise an average of $30 per student per year.
 Runnymede typically averages $80 per student per year.

 I’m in a position to help a TDSB school that has significant financial needs.
 Is there a way to do that too?

-Runnymede hosted a Fun Run this past June to raise money for Ogden School, and we are planning to host a similar event this year.
+Runnymede has hosted a Fun Run in past years (prior to Covid) to raise money for Ogden School, and we would love to host a similar event this year, and would love volunteers to help to organize this!
 If you would like to write a cheque to another school, you can always find their contact information on the TDSB website.